im-neiru/rsbuild-plugin-wasmpack/README.md

 - `output` (string): The directory where the generated `.wasm` package will be placed.

-- `target` (string): The WebAssembly target.
-Common options include:
+- `target` (string): The WebAssembly target [see all supported target by wasm-pack](https://rustwasm.github.io/wasm-pack/book/commands/build.html#target).
-  - `web`: For use in web browsers.
-  - `nodejs`: For use in a Node.js environment.
-  - More targets are supported by wasm-pack.